bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 <hint-block type="warning">

-This feature is in beta and only available for MySQL.
+This feature is in beta and only available for MySQL and PostgreSQL.

+The feature PostgreSQL Synchronize Schema now only supports to synchronize `Schema`, `Table`, `Constraint` and `Sequence` objects.

 </hint-block>